 An additional measure of childhood well-being is the number of children reported as abused or neglected.
 During state fiscal year 2007, 3,258 children age 5 and under were abused and/or neglected and consequently declared a child in need of services (CHINS).
-Thus, approximately one-half of one percent of children under 5 in Indiana were reported as being abused or neglected.
-During 2006 there were a total of 53 child fatalities due to abuse and neglect, of which 66 percent were children of 0-3 years of age.
+Thus approximately one-half of 1 percent of children under 5 in Indiana were reported as being abused or neglected.